daniel-lopes-codbr/FCG_MS_Payments/README.md

 # FCG_MS_Payments - Payment Microservice

-A .NET 8 microservice for handling Stripe payments, built with Clean Architecture principles.
+A .NET 8 microservice for handling Stripe payments, built with Clean Architecture principles and support for stripe-mock for development.

 ## 🏗️ Architecture